Can Movies Be Termed As BRANDS?

 To start with, let’s go back to basics and learn what is the definition of a BRAND?

-The American Marketing Association defines a brand as “A name, term, design, symbol, or any other feature that identifies one seller’s good or service as distinct from those of other sellers.(This definition is good enough to pass your examination, nothing more.
-Period)
+The American Marketing Association defines a brand as “A name, term, design, symbol, or any other feature that identifies one seller’s good or service as distinct from those of other sellers.

 Applying branding fundamentals on movies:

 To simply put, in this case, the company is the brand.
 All products and services within that company are subsets of the parent brand.
 A good example of a branded house is the TATA Group.
 They may have different companies/divisions/verticals (Tata Nano, Tata Swatch, Tata Salt, etc) but they are known for their parent brand’s ideology.
 When we talk about movies, we have different production houses like Walt Disney Pictures, Warner Bros Pictures, Yash Raj Films (YRF), Dharma Productions, etc. Every production house has made a position in the mind of the consumer.
 For example, a Walt Disney movie will specifically cater to children.
 Similarly, a Dharma Production film will keep the romance as the central theme of the movie and will cater to similar audiences.

 In this type of architecture, the focus is on sub-brands rather than the parent brand.
 Proctor & Gamble (P&G) company is a perfect example of a house of brands.
 In the house of P&G, there are dozens of brands such as Olay, Vicks, Gillette, and Head & Shoulders just to name a few.
 Each individual brand has marked its position in the mind of the consumer.
 In movies, a production house may be known to make different genre movies thereby catering to different audiences.
 Production houses like Lions Gate, 20th Century Fox, Rohit Shetty Films, Vishesh Films, etc. all follow the house of brands architecture.